Films

 A Midnight Clear (1992) (producer)

-Set in 1944 France, an American Intelligence Squad locates a German Platoon wishing to surrender rather than die in Germany’s final war offensive.
-The two groups of men, isolated from the war at present, put aside their differences and spend Christmas together before the surrender plan turns bad and both sides are forced to fight the other.
+Set in 1944 France in the Ardennes Forest, an American reconnaissance and intelligence squad (Ethan Hawke, Gary Sinise, Kevin Dillon, Arye Gross, Peter Berg, Frank Whaley) locates a Nazi platoon wishing to surrender rather than die in Germany’s final war offensive.
+The two groups of men, isolated from the war at this moment in time, put aside their differences and spend Christmas together before the surrender plan turns awry and both sides are forced to a tragic conclusion.

 Crooked Hearts (1991) (producer)